Jennifer Lopez And Alex Rodriguez To Meet In Miami Amid Dating Rumors

 Jennifer Lopez and Alex Rodriguez have been the talk of the town since it was reported Wednesday that the pair are dating.
 The reveal was made only weeks after news broke that A-Rod split with Silicon Valley CEO Anne Wojcicki.
 The couple have been dating for four months, according to NY Daily News.

 Amid dating (and engagement rumors), People reports that J-Lo flew to Miami on Friday to meet A-Rod for the weekend.
-Lopez was spotted at the Los Angeles airport with her 9-year-old twins, Max and Emme, in tow.
+Lopez was spotted at the Los Angeles airport with her nine-year-old twins, Max and Emme, in tow.
 Rodriguez lives in Miami with his two daughters, Natasha, 12, and Ella, 8, from a previous marriage.

 An insider told People that Jennifer Lopez “will be in Miami for the weekend” and that “she plans to see A-Rod, but will also spend time with friends.”

 Since reports revealed that Jennifer Lopez and Alex Rodriguez are dating, it didn’t take long for engagement rumors to start coming out of the woodwork.
-And it doesn’t look like the rumors are going to die anytime soon on account of the big bling spotted on J-Lo’s wedding finger as she was about to board a plane headed to Miami to meet A-Rod.
+And it doesn’t look like like the rumors are going to die any time soon on account of the big bling spotted on J-Lo’s wedding finger as she was about to board a plane headed to Miami to meet A-Rod.

 Love is in the air!
 Beaming Jennifer Lopez looks radiant as she flies to Miami to visit A-Rod… with new bling on… https://t.co/67raTBDRis